 Countries of the Middle East should be considered as: Bahrain, Iraq, Iran, Israel, Jordan, Kuwait, Lebanon, Oman, Occupied Palestinian Territories, Qatar, Saudi Arabia, Syria, the United Arab Emirates (UAE), and Yemen.
 However, not all of these countries have had cases of MERS.
 The latest information on where cases have been reported would be taken into account when considering someone's travel history and their risk of having MERS.
 Transiting through an international airport (<24 hours stay, remaining within the airport) is not considered to be risk factor for infection.

-In line with advice from the WHO, New Zealand does not intend to introduce any travel restrictions in respect to MERS.
+New Zealand does not have any travel restrictions in respect to MERS.

-The Ministry has produced advice for pilgrims at Travelling for Hajj or Umrah.
+The Ministry of Health has produced advice for pilgrims Travelling for Hajj or Umrah.